shadowlik/css3-draws/readme.md

 * Use the minimum possible and only CSS3 (I'll try not to use JS)
 * Stick to the most realistc version possible

+All the source codes is available here in GitHub, feel free to download it, improve it, complain about it.

 ##Cartman

-My first draw and don't ask me why, is Cartman from South Park.
+My first project and don't ask me why, is Cartman from South Park.
 I'm not happy with the code yet, so I'm going to continue improving it.

 [JSFiddle Demo](https://jsfiddle.net/shadowlik/puvs9v3z/)